praveenkumarsrinivasan/LDAW/example.md

 - Generative Probabilistic Process
 - Mixed Membership Model
 - Introduced by David Blei, Andrew Ng, Micheal Jordan in 2003
-- There are different variation of LDA based on different constraints
+- There are different variation of LDA based on constraints used

 -----